 The Kentucky Derby and Preakness Stakes are in the record books, which leaves only the Belmont Stakes in June to complete horse racing’s Triple Crown.
 If you are already getting ready to wager on the race, this is for you.

 Learn: Rising Gas Prices: The True Cost of Going Electric

 Check Out: 10 Kitchen Renovations That Will Hurt Your Home’s Value

-It's May, and the sound of thundering hoof beats is in the air.
-The Kentucky Derby is right around the corner, followed by the remaining races toward the coveted Triple Crown.
-Do you think you can turn that $5 bill in your pocket into $100 or more?
-Here are a few horseracing tips to keep in mind as you trot up to the horse betting window at Churchill Downs or log on to your favorite wagering website.
+Even a small bet can turn into a big payoff if you pick the right horse — and place the right bet — and it’s not impossible to turn that $5 bill in your pocket into $100 or more.
+Here are a few tips to keep in mind as you trot up to the window at Churchill Downs, stop at the off-track betting location or log on to your favorite wagering website.

 Size Up the Odds